FIFA 2018 World Cup Alert

-Internet auction sites like eBay and Yahoo provide a useful service for the public.
+Internet auction and private selling sites provide a useful service for the public.
 However, like other areas of business, they have become the targets of fraudsters, with several thousand would-be traders falling victim every year.

 How internet auction sites work

 These sites work as facilitators for transactions between sellers and buyers.
 Sellers post items for sale with terms and conditions set, and potential buyers make ‘bids’.
 The person who makes the highest offer within an allotted time wins.
 Arrangements are then made between the two parties for payment and delivery of the goods.

 Payment is often arranged through an escrow service.
 These services hold the buyer’s payment in trust until the goods have been received and checked.
 The buyer then authorises the escrow service to release the payment to the seller.